Life insurance for people with Arthritis

 What happens if I’ve got severe arthritis and I need life cover?

 Someone with severe symptoms may have an impact on their day to day living.
-Some people with severe arthritis may even have a certain level of disability such as walking distances or ability to use their hands.
+Some people with severe arthritis may even have a certain level of disability such as walking distances or the ability to use their hands.

 In some cases where the symptoms are more severe, there may be some restrictions or limits to cover.
 These will be rare and certainly not the case for the vast majority of people who suffer from arthritis.